 Do I Recommend OverPlay VPN?

 That being said, this brings me to some of the cons of this service.
-I think that any VPN service that charges $8.33/mo, should offer live chat support no matter what.
+Any VPN service that charges $3.33/mo should offer live chat support no matter what.
 I also think that it lacks a few features like Split tunneling and even an ad-blocker.

 All in all, if OverPlay would have been a bit more affordable like ExpressVPN, I would have given it a 5-star rating.
 But for now, in this updated OverPlay review, I can’t give it more than 3.0-stars.
 So, if you want to go for OverPlay, that’s well and good, but if you want to try something else, check out our unbiased VPN reviews.